UK Council for Psychotherapy

 Our History & Beliefs Around Being Vulnerable, Tender, Fragile Our past may have shaped our beliefs about vulnerability, tenderness, fragility:

-• If we had some wounding experiences it may be understandable that we are reticent in showing our vulnerability now.
+• If we had some wounding experiences (e.g. being controlled) it may be understandable that we are reticent in showing our vulnerability now.
 When vulnerable in the past (perhaps hurt from previous relationships), we may have felt exposed, humiliated, wounded, building our defences around our wounds, and we may have not only hidden our vulnerability but also our self., "Why bother being vulnerable?" or "I don't want to be a burden" we may tell ourselves and some of us may have become very cynical.

 • Some may believe that vulnerability (or sensitivity) is a weakness, that we are insecure or can somehow be intimate without showing our vulnerability

 • Believing being vulnerable is a negative quality or unmanly, damaging, shameful, will render us insecure (which may be connected to our insecure attachment style).
-Therefore not wanting to show this part of us to others especially if we believe that showing our vulnerability means we can't be loved (yet usually the reverse is true).
+Therefore, not wanting to show this part of us to others especially if we believe that showing our vulnerability means we can't be loved (yet usually the reverse is true).

 • Some of us may mistake shyness for vulnerability.

-• Believing we must hold onto our independence
+• Believing we must hold onto our independence (maybe at the cost of life's interdependence)

 We can choose whether or not we put up our barriers or whether they are necessary.
 When in touch with our vulnerability or tenderness we may keep our barriers up and: